 “So that’s why you looked awful.”
 He laughs.
 It offends me and then it doesn’t.
 There is a distant clap of thunder.
-Wind races through the trees, trembling the leaves, and finally it hits us and moves away.
+Wind races through the trees, trembling the leaves.

 “Huh,” Sal’s assistant says.
 It’s the first I’ve heard his voice, which is mousy and thin, not at all what I had expected.
 He removes his earpiece and holds a palm up in the air.
-The lights click off behind him, and my eyes don’t adjust right away: the sky and horizon pitch into a single darkness.
+The lights click off behind him, and my eyesight doesn’t adjust right away.
 The man says, “Better head out.
 Looks like some pretty bad weather.”

 “It’s called Lethal Instinct,” I yelled.
 It was a warm night, almost a month after I had arrived at Cole’s place.
 He was downstairs, uploading photos onto the computer.
 He’d stopped doing the prints at my urging; the profit was better online anyway, and most of his models didn’t mind—better exposure.
 Not that I ever saw them.
 I always made a point to hide away or drive to town whenever he had the men over.
 I avoided my occasional desire to go downstairs, to uncover anything, because I had nowhere else to go.

-“This guy,” I said, scrolling down, reading the description.
+“This guy,” I said, scrolling down, reading the description of Andy Campbell.
 “This guy had over fifty snakes.
 Cole!
 In a trailer.”

 “He did what?”
 Cole asked.
-His voice was muted through the walls.
+His voice was deadened from the other room.

 Through the kitchen window I saw a flock of crows settle on the branches of a tree.
-The moon had begun to peek in from the darkening sky.
 I sat down at the table again and squinted at Andy’s physical specs, the actor’s desired height and weight and features.
 It was me right there on the screen, down to the note about a particular kind of nose.

 The sun dimmed quickly, like a lamp clicked off, and I felt myself stiffen in my chair as I read on, looking up occasionally to see the birds, to wonder about where they’d come from and why they hadn’t moved.
 When I went downstairs to check on Cole, he got the story wrong: He thought I’d said Andy bit the snake.
-His forehead felt hot, and I could see his computer screen in the reflection of a glass cabinet behind him: some man like me, maybe, or not—I could only make out the frame, the way he’d posed them, like that was all you needed to do to get someone right, to say stand like this, I want to see you like this.
+He looked as he had when I’d first seen him, a blue button-up, attentive eyes, that messy brown hair styled in a perfect swoop, all that energy of love coming at me like a breeze from across the quad, too easy to be anything real.
+And I could see his computer screen in the reflection of a glass cabinet behind him: some man like me, maybe, or not—I could only make out the frame, the way he’d posed them, and it occurred to me for the first time that if it were me, with my eye behind the lens, I would not know how I would pose him, which angles might flatter, what it would mean to say stand like this, I want to see you like this.